JasonFritsche/motivationalCats/README.md

 ## Get motivated by some cat pictures and quotes

 ### About
 This is an open source project that anyone can feel free to work on and contribute to.
 Get creative and have fun.
+This project has survived two Hacktoberfests.
+If this site is broken, please feel free to open an issue.
+It'll get fixed in October :)

 ### Dependencies
 - Materialize *https://materializecss.com/*